| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 THE

-because he married well.
+PRESIDENT: Well, the Chinese, I'm convinced, like my fatherbecause he married well.
 (Laughter.)
 My mother is very well

 respected in China, as is my dad, because they spent time there